The best lip balm to use whilst on isotretinoin (Roaccutane)

 So if you’re taking isotretinoin for acne and you’re suffering with sore, cracked, dry lips then what are you waiting for?
 You need to buy Dr Lipp Nipple Balm For Lips!

 Or if you’ve recently been referred to a dermatologist by your GP for isotretinoin treatment, then I recommend you stock up on Dr Lipp Nipple Balm For Lips now as you’ll definitely be needing it!
-Dr Lipp costs just £12 from Look Fantastic for a generous 15ml tube, and if you’re on isotretinoin I’d recommend you buy a couple so you can keep one at home and one in your pocket at all times!
+Dr Lipp costs just £12 from the Dr. Lipp website for a generous 15ml tube, and if you’re on isotretinoin I’d recommend you buy a couple so you can keep one at home and one in your pocket at all times!

 Other lip balms highly recommended by those on isotretinoin are La Roche Posay Cicaplast Baume Lips and Eucerin Dry Skin Intensive Lip Balm.
 Personally I’ve never tried either of these (I prefer to use natural products) but they both keep getting mentioned again and again on support groups.